 Does UFFI impact future sale value?

-This is why having an informed Guelph Realtor on your side is important.
+This is why having an informed Guelph Real estate agents on your side is important.
 They will inform you of all the pros and cons of buying a house with UFFI, including whether it will impact future resale.

 Our own home has UFFI and we purchased the home in 2008.
-At the time, the house was on the market for 60 days and our Realtor speculated that part of the reason was that the house had UFFI.
+At the time, the house was on the market for 60 days and our Realtor speculated that part of the reason was that the house had UFFI, which may have scared some home buyers.
 However, the house also had an oil furnace, galvanized steel plumbing, knob and tube wiring throughout the house, a tiny (really tiny!) kitchen and more.
 So we’re not sure UFFI was ever a determining factor.

 In todays market, it’s worth knowing that your home has UFFI.
 However, the discount (if any) for a house that has UFFI should be 1-2% and not more.